 Day in the Life of a Program Manager

-Published Mar 24, 2023 | Posted in Cavalier, Industry, News, Technology
+Published Mar 24, 2023 | Posted in Culture, Manufacturing, People, Technology

-Brian and Jim Black looking over the drawings of a mold in the final stages of completion
+Brian and Jim Black looking over the drawings of a mold in the final stages of completion. |

 A program manager is the crossroads of information in the day-to-day business activities of a mold manufacturer.
 All information pertaining to a project goes through them.